Frequently asked question (FAQ)

 GRE has 24 bytes of overhead.
 Does that cause packet fragmentation if we still target an MTU size of 1232 bytes?

 - Packet fragmentation will not occur for packets transiting the DoubleZero network since the DoubleZero network can handle jumbo frames.
-For packets transiting the public Internet inside DoubleZero user tunnels, we also do not expect packet fragmentation because even though the payload is targeted to 1232 bytes, the total packet size can be up to 1500 bytes which leaves plenty of headroom.
+For packets transiting the public internet inside DoubleZero user tunnels, we also do not expect packet fragmentation because even though the payload is targeted to 1232 bytes, the total packet size can be up to 1500 bytes which leaves plenty of headroom.

 When

-When can I connect to testnet-beta?
+When can I connect to testnet?

 I have read that the DZ network is multicast-enabled.
 How does that work?